 Geddes turns into Fuller Road and alongside Gallup is Furstenberg Nature area which gives off a different feel and autumn experience with wetlands, woodlands and prairie.
 No need to keep hopping in the car if desired, as all of the parks in the heart of Ann Arbor are connected via trails and pedestrian bridges.

 In The Arb you just might get lost amongst the variety of trails leading to native and exotic trees and shrubs.
 The colors of the season surrounding you will make you feel right at home.

-Off the beaten path just across the river from family friendly Fuller Park is Island Park.
-The Greek Revival Shelter within is a romantic, scenic and popular place to have an autumn wedding or special event.
+Off the beaten path just across the river from family-friendly Fuller Park is Island Park.
+The Greek Revival Shelter within is a romantic, scenic, and popular place to have an autumn wedding or special event.
 Cross the bridge back into Fuller Park and walk through the woods alongside the river.

-Argo and Main Ann Arbor
+Argo and Main Ann Arbor Fall Colors

-A little further upstream and after a few turns in the car, still in the heart of town, you can capture fall from the rocks in middle of the river at the Argo Cascades.
-Grab a canoe, kayak or raft at Argo Canoe Livery or just watch the University of Michigan rowing team go past all the colorful trees.
+A little further upstream and after a few turns in the car, still in the heart of town, you can capture fall from the rocks in the middle of the river at the Argo Cascades.
+Grab a canoe, kayak, or raft at Argo Canoe Livery or just watch the University of Michigan rowing team go past all the colorful trees.

 You’ll be along Main Street as it heads into downtown.
 From there you’ll have opportunities to capture autumn and the Ann Arbor skyline together.

-Huron River Drive
+Fall Foliage Along Huron River Drive

 The river at this point starts heading north and west of town at which time you should hop on Huron River Drive.
-Along the ten mile route to the Village of Dexter you’ll be hugging the river on both sides at various points as it will pass under you several times.
+Along the ten-mile route to the Village of Dexter, you’ll be hugging the river on both sides at various points as it will pass under you several times.

-Hang along the river on a floating dock, grab a look at Barton Dam and/or climb the large stair case to have nothing but the vast Huron River and Barton Pond right in front of you.
+Hang along the river on a floating dock, grab a look at Barton Dam, and/or climb the large staircase to have nothing but the vast Huron River and Barton Pond right in front of you.

 A recommended place to get an autumn road shot is in-between Barton Park and Delhi Metropark just south of Honey Creek where the road and river are really hugging.
 My second choice would be on the East Delhi Road bridge looking north as you head into Delhi Metropark.

 - As you’re approaching Dexter, Dexter-Huron Metropark offers the visitor more fall colors both in the heart of the park and along the riverfront.

 Now you’ve reached the Village of Dexter which offers its own autumn beauty.
 You could also continue on Huron River Drive into Hudson Mills Metro Park.
 Let me know how you like the setting there for future reference.